0xf104a/MeowMeow/README.md

 ```
  ./_build/prod/rel/MeowMeow/bin/MeowMeow <desired mode of running>
 ```
-If you need help on modes of running just execute script with no arguments to get help
+If you need help on modes of running just execute script with no arguments to get help.

 ## Using
 Put your files in `/var/www/` directory they will be served statically.
 No gateway interface support present yet.

 ## Configuring

-**IMPORTANT NOTICE:** In current version mistakes in config are NOT checked, so misconfiguration may lead to fatal errors.
+**IMPORTANT NOTICE:** In current version syntax errors in config are **NOT** checked, so misconfiguration may lead to fatal errors.

 ### Server
 Server configuration is stored in `/etc/MeowMeow/meow.conf`.
 The syntax is as follows: